Grown primarily for their silvery-green foliage, Artemisia plants make excellent contrast plants in the garden.

 Popular Artemisia Varieties for the Garden

-Many Artemisia varieties deserve a place in the garden, including:
+Many Artemisia varieties deserve a place in the garden, including both compact and shrubby forms.
+Some of the most useful and reliable are:

 Artemisia canescens